 A. Yes, Completion of CPR programs does not count toward the required CEU hours.
-LMTs and RMPs must have a current, valid qualification in CPR at all times.
+LMTs and RMPs must have a current, valid CPR certification at all times during active licensure.

 Q. Will the Board accept an on-line renewal of a CPR certificate?

-A. Yes, the Board will accept on-line renewal of a CPR certificate provided that the on-line provider follows the CPR training model developed by the American Red Cross or the American Heart Association.
+A. Yes, the Board will accept on-line renewal of a CPR certificate provided that the on-line provider follows the CPR training is provider level and for the work place.